Merkel Cell Cancer

 Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
 Ask your healthcare provider to explain the stage of your cancer to you in a way you can understand.

 How is Merkel cell cancer treated?

 Your treatment choices depend on the number of Merkel cell cancer tumors, test results, and the stage of the cancer.
 The goal of treatment may be to cure you, control the cancer, or to help ease problems caused by cancer.
 Talk with your healthcare team about your treatment choices, the goals of treatment, and what the risks and side effects may be.

 Types of treatment for cancer are either local or systemic.
 Local treatments remove, destroy, or control cancer cells in one area.
 Surgery and radiation are local treatments.
 Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
 When taken by pill or injection, chemotherapy and targeted therapy are systemic treatments.
-You may have just one treatment or a combination of treatments.
+You may have just one type of treatment or a combination of treatments.

 Sometimes more than 1 type of treatment is used.
 Treatment may include:

 Surgery.
 Removing the tumor is the main treatment.
 This may include removing an edge of healthy tissue around the tumor.
 Merkel cell cancer grows fast and often spreads.
 So your healthcare provider may also remove nearby lymph nodes and check them for cancer.